fundukk/job-application-tracker/README.md

 ### 6. Generate a JSON Key and Download It
 This file allows the script to authenticate.

--In Credentials, find your new service account
+- In Credentials, find your new service account

--Click its name
+- Click its name

--Go to the Keys tab
+- Go to the Keys tab

--Click Add Key → Create New Key
+- Click Add Key → Create New Key

--Choose JSON
+- Choose JSON

--A file like this will download:
+- A file like this will download:

 job-tracker-12893712398123.json